 Examples from the Web for vesicular

-The other portion of the nervous structure is the vesicular.History of the Intellectual Development of Europe, Volume II (of 2)|John William Draper
+It has been said that the vesicular portion of the nerve mechanism is copiously supplied with blood.History of the Intellectual Development of Europe, Volume II (of 2)|John William Draper

 Word Origin and History for vesicular

 1715, from Modern Latin vesicularis, from vesicula, diminutive of vesica "bladder" (see ventral).